marwamou/marwamou.github.io/_pages/about.md

 </h2>

 **Marwa Mouallem and Ittay Eyal**
-If the communication between the user and the authenticator is asynchronous, every authentication mechanism is dominated by one defined by a monotonic Boolean function based on credential availability.
+If the communication between the user and the authenticator is asynchronous, every authentication mechanism is dominated by one defined by a monotonic Boolean function.
 A scenario-based greedy algorithm can approximate optimal mechanisms by focusing on the most likely scenarios, and surprisingly, even weak credentials can significantly enhance security when used strategically.
 [**Technical report**](http://marwamou.github.io/files/Asynchronous_authentication_ext.pdf)**, to be published in CCS'24.**